StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 ////
 //// tab | Quadruple Pound Signs (`####`)

-- **Usage**: Use quadruple pound signs to separate distinct parts of the script, such as functions, variable declarations, or main script logic.
+- **Usage**: Use quadruple-pound signs to separate distinct parts of the script, such as functions, variable declarations, or main script logic.
-- **Sparingly**: Use quadruple pound signs sparingly, primarily when it’s necessary to visually distinguish major sections of code.
-In shorter scripts, extensive use of quadruple pound signs for sectioning may be unnecessary.
+- **Sparingly**: Use quadruple-pound signs sparingly, primarily when it’s necessary to visually distinguish major sections of code.
+Extensive use of quadruple-pound signs for sectioning may be unnecessary in shorter scripts and can often be omitted.
-- **Subsections**: Quadruple pound signs can also be used to indicate subsections within a larger section of the script.
+- **Subsections**: Quadruple-pound signs can also be used to indicate subsections within a larger section of the script.
 However, this should be done even more sparingly.
-Consider using triple pound signs (`###`) before resorting to quadruple pound signs for subsections.
+Consider using [triple-pound signs](#__tabbed_4_4) (`###`) before resorting to quadruple-pound signs for subsections.
 - **Formatting**: Quadruple pound signs should be formatted to stand out from other comments.
 Below are the suggested formatting guidelines:
     - **Section Naming**: Append `[ Section Name ]` after the quadruple pound signs.
 The section name should describe the content or purpose of that section.
     - **Filler Characters**: After the section name, add enough `#` characters to reach the 88-character line limit.